 (A little tip – make sure you don’t have a slot near 11am, as that’s the time when minutes silence are held in the UK.
 Avoiding that time means you won’t risk being caught out at some point by a scheduled message appearing inappropriately around the time of a moment of reflection and silence.)

 All in all, this tool is very nifty, especially as it means that – for example – you can trawl through handy Twitter lists or some of your favourite Twitter accounts for various messages to retweet and then use Buffer to spread out your retweets over an effective time range.
 That’s much more effective than appearing all at once in a concentrated deluge as you hit the normal retweet option on each in turn.

-I’ve found the service pretty reliable – occasional interruptions when lining up a tweet, but never failing to send one and never making a mess of sending one more than once.
+I’ve found the service very reliable.
+There have been occasional interruptions when lining up a message.
+But it has never failed to send one.
+Nor has Buffer ever made a mess of sending one more than once.
 They have also been very responsive to questions I have sent their way.

 * There’s also a paid-for version but the scope for the free version is pretty generous.